• Portfolio Help

 Transfer Students

-Students applying to Parsons who wish to be considered for advanced standing must also submit a portfolio that meets the portfolio guidelines listed above, but should consider including work within the major they intend to enroll in.
-The purpose of this type of portfolio is not only to assess the student’s conceptual thinking and technical mastery, but also evidence that the work completed at another college prepared the student adequately for the year level they are eligible to begin in.
+Transfer students applying to Parsons must submit a portfolio that meets the guidelines above and should consider including work specific to their intended major.
+The purpose of the portfolio is not only to enable us to assess a student’s conceptual thinking and technical mastery but also to provide evidence that the work completed at another college prepared the student adequately for the year level they are eligible to begin.
+We therefore recommend including work from studio courses already completed, if any.
+Transfers may submit up to 20 slides.

 • Take the Next Step